Anomalous localization enhancement in one-dimensional non-Hermitian disordered lattices: Acknowledgments

-\acknowledgments B.P.N is thankful to F. M. Izrailev and D. Leykam for reading the manuscript and giving useful comments.
-This research was funded by Vietnam National Foundation for Science and Technology Development (NAFOSTED) under grant number 103.01-2014.10.
-It is also supported by a National Research Foundation of Korea Grant (NRF-2015R1A2A2A01003494) funded by the Korean Government.
+This research is funded by Vietnam National Foundation for Science and Technology Development (NAFOSTED) under Grant No. 103.01-2018.05.
+It is also supported by a National Research Foundation of Korea Grant (NRF-2019R1F1A1059024) funded by the Korean Government.